solana-labs/solana/book/src/gossip.md

 An eclipse attack is an attempt to take over the set of node connections with adversarial endpoints.

+This is relevant to our implementation in the following ways.

+* Pull messages select a random node from the network.
+An eclipse attack on *pull* would require an attacker to influence the random selection in such a way that only adversarial nodes are selected for pull.

+* Push messages maintain an active set of nodes and select a random fanout for every push message.
+An eclipse attack on *push* would influence the active set selection, or the random fanout selection.

 ### Pull Message

 A node is selected as a pull target based on local time since last selection and